bendavid/WRemnants/README.md

 ### Run the code
 Source the setup script.
-It will create some environment variables to ease access to some output paths:
+It will create some environment variables to ease access to some folders:
  * WREM_BASE: it points to ./WRemnants/ where all the code is
- * COMBINE_STUDIES: main folder to store datacards and root files for combine
+ * COMBINE_STUDIES: folder with codes to create datacards and root files for combine, and run the fit
- * PLOTS: where to store analysis plots
+ * PLOTS: folder with some scripts for plots and dedicated studies for analysis
-These are used to define default output paths, but users can specify their favorite one for each script.
 ```bash
 source WRemnants/setup.sh
 ```